hailicy/HelloGithub/README.md

 My Email is hailicy@foxmail.com and xzyu1205@gmail.com
 I like playing Volleyball.
 I am trying to study how to use git and github.
 This file will remark my study.

+I am trying upload from local through the git app.